 Sunflowers may set the standard for giant blooms in the flower garden, but not all sunflowers are created equal when it comes to size.
 "Mammoth" is an heirloom variety that reliably produces 12-inch flower heads packed with oil-rich seeds.
 "Sunzilla" is a newer hybrid bred to grow a sturdy 16-foot stalk that will support its giant blooms.
 Although sunflowers are drought tolerant, constant moisture and rich soil will yield the largest flowers.Continue to 9 of 15 below.

 09 of 15

 Exotic flower lovers, rejoice.
-Although tropical hibiscus plants can sport 10-inch flowers, they won't tolerate a whiff of frost.
+Although tropical hibiscus plants can sport 10-inch flowers, they will not tolerate a whiff of frost.
 The hardy mallow plant Hibiscus moscheutos will survive zone 4 winters, and also boasts flower diameters in excess of 10 inches.
-Some varieties feature bronze or purple foliage to boost the ornamental value, like the gorgeous pink-flowered 'Summer Storm.'
+Some varieties feature bronze or purple foliage to boost the ornamental value, like the gorgeous pink-flowered "Summer Storm."

 10 of 15

 Only night owls will be able to appreciate the nocturnal blooms of the moonflower, which swirl open at dusk to reveal six-inch white flowers.
 If you nick or soak the seeds, germination may occur in as little as a week.
 Combine the fast growing vines with morning glories, and you will please hummingbirds and hummingbird moths alike.